ringo/ringojs.org/site/documentation/modules.md

 To disable module reloading run ringo with the `-p` or `--production` option, or set the `production` servlet init parameter to `true`.

+## Ringo Module Extensions

+The CommonJS modules specification was kept deliberately small.
+Ringo provides some extra niceties for exporting and importing stuff.
+The downside to using these is that your code is tied to Ringo, but it's relatively easy to convert the code to "pure" CommonJS, and there's also a [command line tool](https://github.com/hns/commonize) for that purpose.

+One Ringo extension is the `include` function.
+This is similar to `require`, but instead of returning the other module's exports object as a whole it directly copies each of its properties to the calling module's scope, making them usable like they were locally defined.

+`include` is great for shell work and quick scripts where typing economy is paramount, and that's what it's meant for.
+It's usually not a great idea to use it for large, long lived programs as it conceals the origin of top-level functions used in the program.

+For this purpose, it's more advisable to use `require` in combination with [JavaScript 1.8] destructuring assignment to explicitly include selected properties from another module in the local scope:

+    var {foo, bar} = require("some/module");

+The above statements imports the "foo" and "bar" properties of the API exported by "some/module" directly in the calling scope.

+On the exporting side, Ringo provides an `export` function that takes a variable number of local variable names to be exported from the current module.
+Internally, this just copies the given variables to the module's exports object, so it's just a way to keep a module's exports in one place.

+    export("foo", "bar", "baz");